-The preparation of the Annual Security Report is the responsibility of key personnel within the Division of Campus Life and Inclusive Excellence, namely the Vice President, and the Dean of Students, in partnership with the Department of Public Safety and in compliance with Chapter 33 (PA College and University Security Information Act) 24 P.S 2502.1 - 2502.5 and the Federal Student Right to Know and Campus Security Act of 1990 (P.L.
+The preparation of the Annual Security Report is the responsibility of key personnel within the Division of Campus Life and Finance and Administration, namely the Director of Emergency Preparedness/Safety, and the Dean of Students, in partnership with the Department of Public Safety and in compliance with Chapter 33 (PA College and

+University Security Information Act) 24 P.S 2502.1 - 2502.5 and the Federal Student Right to Know and Campus Security Act of 1990 (P.L.
 101-542) as amended through the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.

-The 2022 Annual Security Report contains crime statistics for the years 2019, 2020, and 2021 that occurred on campus, in the University's non-campus buildings, and on public property within, or immediately adjacent to and accessible from, the campus.
+The 2022 Annual Security Report contains crime statistics for the years 2020, 2021, and 2022 that occurred on campus, in the University's non-campus buildings, and on public property within, or immediately adjacent to and accessible from, the campus.
 These statistics also include persons referred for campus disciplinary action for categories required under the Clery Act, including liquor law violations, drug law violations, and illegal weapons possession.